abgoyal/ShellToolsApplet/README.md

 Install the applet as normal, add it to panel, and then click the applet icon in the panel.
 Select the "Edit Tools" menu option to start adding your own custom tools.

-ShellTools recreats the menu each time the icon is clicked in the Cinnamon panel.
+ShellTools recreates the menu each time the icon is clicked in the Cinnamon panel.
 It re-reads the list of tools from `tools.json.in` when it builds the menu.
-So all you need to do to see any changes you made to the `tools.json.in`, is to wait upto 15 seconds and then click the applet icon.
+So all you need to do to see any changes you made to the `tools.json.in`, is to wait up to 15 seconds and then click the applet icon.

 This allow quite a few fancy tricks.
 Read on.